swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc/index.md

 In this chapter, you will learn how to:

 1. Remove custom rules from the `.gitignore` file
-2. Set up four DVC pipeline stages:
+2. Set up three DVC pipeline stages:
 - `prepare`
 - `train`
 - `evaluate`
-- `explain`
-1. Visualize the pipeline
+3. Visualize the pipeline
-2. Execute the pipeline
+4. Execute the pipeline
-3. Push the changes to DVC and Git
+5. Push the changes to DVC and Git

 The following diagram illustrates control flow of the experiment at the end of this chapter: